 The circle represents the time we are discussing in this section

-*Nanto Sohei (南都僧兵)———Since around the 11th century, Buddhist temples became powerful under the protection of JoKo (former Emperor).
+*Nanto Sohei (南都僧兵)———Since around the 11th century, Buddhistic temples became powerful under the protection of JoKo (retired Emperor).
 Those temples had a large number of Sohei (low-level monks who also acted as soldiers) under them.
-In the case when power struggles between the temples occurred, Sohei went to fight as a soldier in the battlefields.
+When the power struggles between the temples occurred, Sohei fought as a soldier in the battlefields.
 Nanto Sohei were monk soldiers of Kofuku-Ji temple (興福寺).
 Several large temples like Todai-Ji (東大寺) temple and other temples controlled the Yamato area.

 Shape (Sugata姿) —————-1.
 Graceful Yamashiro style.
 2. Shinogi is high.
 3. Mune is thin.
 4. Some group of Yamato school has shallow Sori (curvature).

-Hamon (Tempered line)——-Narrow tempered line.
-Nie base (沸).
-Chu-suguha-hotsure (frayed medium straight 中直刃ほつれ), Ko-choji-midare (small clove-like pattern and irregular mixture 子丁子乱), Ko-midare ( fine irregular子乱), Ko-gunome-komidare (small irregular continuous half circle 小五の目小乱).
-The main characteristic of Yamato school sword is Masame (straight grain), therefore, the tempered line often shows double straight line called Nijyu-ha, Hakikake (brushed sand) and Uchinoke (Crescent-shape line).
+Hamon (Tempered line) ——-Narrow tempered line.
+Mainly Nie (沸).
+Chu-Suguha-Hotsure (medium straight with frayed look中直刃ほつれ), Ko-Choji-Midare (small clove-like pattern and irregular mixture 小丁子乱), Ko-Midare ( fine irregular小乱), Ko-gunome-komidare (small irregular continuous half circle 小五の目小乱).
+The main characteristic of Yamato school is Masame (straight grain), therefore, the tempered line often shows double straight line called Nijyu-ha, Hakikake (brushed sand) and Uchinoke (Crescent-shape line).
+See the illustration below.

 The beginning of the Soshu style

 A new sword style called Soshu Den emerged after the Mongolian invasion of the latter part of the Kamakura period.
 Kamakura area became prosperous under the rule of the Hojo (北条).
 Many swords smiths moved to Kamakura.
 Those people are Kunituna (国綱 )and his group from Yamashiro area and FukuokaIchimonji Sukezane (福岡一文字助真), Kunimune (国宗) from Bizen area.
 They are the origin of Soshu Den (school 相州).
 A star swordsmith, Goro-Nyudo-Masamune (五郎入道正宗) appeared during this time.

-Shape (Sugata 姿)——-long Kissaki (O-kissaki 大切先) and medium Kissaki (Chu–Gissaki 中切先).
-Top of Hi ends lower.
-Hamaguri- ha was eliminated (became thinner).
-The original length was 3 feet or so but mostly shortened later time to 2 feet and 3 or 4 inches.
-This is called O-Suriage(大磨上)
+Shape (Sugata 姿) ——- O-Kissaki (large-Kissaki 大切先) and Chu-Kissaki (medium kissaki 中切先).
+Tip of Hi ends lower (see below illustration).
+Hamaguri– Ha was eliminated, instead, it became a thinner body.
+The original length was approximately 3 feet or so but the majority of them were shortened to 2 feet and 3 or 4 inches in a later time.
+This is called O-Suriage(大磨上).

 Hamon——————–Ｎarrow Hamon and wide Hamon.